Maybe it was his Texas drawl.

 Charles Spurgeon expressed it this way:

-We aren’t promised perfection, material wealth, perfectly sunshiny days, and blue skies.
+However, we aren’t promised perfection, material wealth, everything we want, perfectly sunshiny days, and blue skies.

 Sometimes, life is hard.